Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: : A Prototype System Powered by Language Models

-\paragraph{Structured querying of heterogeneous data.} Converting heterogeneous data to structured databases is a long standing data management problem \cite[inter alia.]{brin1998extraction, agichtein2000snowball, cafarella2007navigating}.
+\paragraph{Structured Querying of Heterogeneous Data} Converting heterogeneous data to structured databases is a long standing data management problem \cite[inter alia.]{brin1998extraction, agichtein2000snowball, cafarella2007navigating}.
 In contrast to systems for knowledge base construction (KBC) or closed information extraction (IE)~\citep{yafooz2013managing, shin2015incremental}, which assume there is a predefined schema and focus on populating the database according to the schema, the setup we focus on relies on OpenIE.
 OpenIE is the task of extracting useful facts without access to a predefined ontology (i.e. the types or categories of facts to be extracted) \cite{cohen2004ie, banko2007openie}.
 Given the breadth of input documents, the ability to construct a schema and populate the corresponding database on-the-fly is useful.

 Existing systems for this problem introduce assumptions about the data-domain \cite{jayram2006avatar, derose2007dblife, deng2022domlm}, file-format (e.g., XML files)~\citep{garofalakis2000xtract}, or the syntactic patterns of useful facts \cite{brin1998extraction, agichtein2000snowball, etzioni2004knowitall, cafarella2007structured, mausam2012ollie, kolluru2020openie, niklaus2018openie, zhou2022survey}.
 For instance, in early systems, \citet{cafarella2007structured} focuses on facts expressed as triples (two entities with a descriptive string of their relationship in between) with hypernym ``is-a'' relationships between the entities.
-In recent years, deep learning based systems have begun to outperform the rule based systems in various settings \cite{zhou2022survey}.
-However, the existing neural systems (1) require domain- and document-format specific training, (2) focus on reasoning over sentences, in contrast to long documents, and (3) rely on high quality linguistic tools (e.g. dependency parse, POS, NER) to help introduce structure over unstructured text \cite{kolluru2020openie, zhou2022survey}.
+The recent deep learning based systems (1) require domain- and document-format specific training, (2) focus on reasoning over sentences, in contrast to long documents, and (3) rely on high quality linguistic tools (e.g. dependency parse, POS, NER) to help introduce structure over unstructured text \cite{kolluru2020openie, zhou2022survey}.

 For the narrower problem of generating structured views from \textit{web data} \cite{etzioni2004knowitall, cafarella2007structured, etzioni2008open}, the current state-of-the-art approaches use (1) distant supervision to train site-specific extraction models \cite{lockard2019ceres} (\textbf{domain specific}), and (2) rely on assumptions about where in the \textsc{HTML}-DOM attributes and values are located (\textbf{format specific}) \citet{lockard2020zeroshotceres, deng2022domlm}.
 We investigate the feasibility of a domain and document-format agnostic approach.